 HAPPY: You have described Oneness as spiritual meditative jazz.
 Is jazz spiritual for you?

 MATTHEW: Yeah I guess it is.
 Well I mean most things in my life are spiritual.
-I study transcendental meditation and I still do Buddhist meditation and I think that has an impact on the music that I make.
+I studied transcendental meditation and I still do Buddhist meditation and I think that has an impact on the music that I make.
 If I were making electronic music I would probably call it spiritual electronic music.
 I know that in the jazz world the term spiritual has become a bit of an on trend thing but for me it’s very genuine and aligns with the way I live my life.

-HAPPY: Three tracks on the record feature the late Stan Ambrose on harp.
+HAPPY: Three tracks on the record feature the late Stan Ambrose on the harp.
 Tell me a bit about your relationship with Stan and how these recordings came about.

 MATTHEW: I used to live in Liverpool.
 It’s a city very close to my heart because my grandmother was from Liverpool.
-When I moved there I kept going to many different cafés but one in particular is the Green Fish Café because it’s this nice vegetarian, kind of hippie hangout.
+When I moved there I kept going to many different cafés but one, in particular, is the Green Fish Café because it’s this nice vegetarian, kind of hippie hangout.
 And there this old guy playing harp and we would play for his lunch basically.
 They gave him free food and he gave everyone beautiful harp solo performances.
 He was just a really lovely, sweet old guy that played very free and a very beautiful meditative style.
 I got chatting to him on a number of occasions and we became very close friends.
 We did various performances together in Liverpool where I’d play trumpet and he’d play harp but he didn’t drive and he was very old so it was kind of tricky to get him to around.
 But I decided, and I’m really happy that I did, to pick him up in Liverpool and we drove to Manchester and did this recording.
 That was one of the very first recording sessions I did with harp and it was very special.
 Stan played the whole session and it was really beautiful and I think the reason that I wanted to release this is because over the course of ten years I’ve kept going back to this music and have found quite a lot of depth and beauty in it.
 Stan was a really well respected legend in Liverpool.
 He used to have a radio show on BBC Liverpool where he used to be a presenter.
 He was just a really lovely guy and I’m happy to have such a good soul on this record.
 (Stan Ambrose passed away in 2016.)

 HAPPY: Is that something that is important to you, seeking out musicians naturally on your journey as oppose to professionally?